lyonbros/composer.js/docs/collection.md

 ### add

 Triggered when a new model is added to a collection.
+Arguments passed:

-The triggering arguments are the model being added, the collection adding the new model, and the options passed to the [add](#add) function.
+- the model being added
+- the collection adding the new model
+- the options passed to the [add](#add-1) function.

+### remove

+Triggered when a model is removed from the collection.
+Arguments passed:

+- the model being removed

+### sort

+Fired when an upserted model is put into a new position (it wasn't added, but its position changed).
+Triggering arguments are the model and the options pass

 ## Composer.Collection